Dr. Benjamin Cory & Sarah Braly

 The Youngest Braly Sister Isabella

-This is Sarah's youngest sister, Susan Isabella (Isabella) Braly. b 1844 in Missouri, d Los Angeles 1920.
+Sarah's youngest sister, Susan Isabella (Isabella) Braly. b 1844 in Missouri, d Los Angeles 1920.

 Isabella married her first cousin James Madison Braly, thereby making James M. Braly a brother-in-law to all the Corys, intertwining the Cory and Bralys even further.
 [The Rev. John E. Braly was the father of Isabella, the father of James Madison Braly was the Rev. John's brother Rev. Frank M. Braly, also a minister.]
 They wed in 1864, Isabella was 20, James was 38.
 From five births, two daughters survived to adulthood, Elizabeth and Bertha (nieces of Ben and Sarah).
-Bertha was highly intelligent, and was the light of her mother's eye, but her health withered away to the shock and dismay of all.
+Bertha was highly intelligent, and was the light of her mother's eye: her health withered away to the shock and dismay of all.
 She passed away at age 38, most likely of "consumption" (tuberculosis (TB).
 She was not able to have a fulfilled adulthood, or marriage.

 Isabella's daughter Bertha graduated from Stanford University in Palo Alto CA, when it was not usual for women to receive a fine education.
 Isabella and her second daughter Elizabeth Madison Braly set up a scholarship in Bertha's name at Stanford.
 Driven by a deep devotion to her family’s history, Elizabeth Madison Braly, became the unofficial curator of the Braly legacy.
 Her commitment was such that she traveled to South Carolina to personally commission and restore the gravestones of the original Braly ancestors.
 She later sought to preserve the family's California history by donating artifacts from her grandparents' pioneer farm at Lawrence Station to Stanford University, though those items have since tragically disappeared.
-However oil portraits of Elizabeth's grandparents, the Rev John E. Braly and wife Susan Braly, can be found at History San Jose Park.
+However oil portraits of Elizabeth's grandparents, the Rev John E. Braly and wife Susan Hyde Braly, can be found at History San Jose Park.
 These portraits hung in the famed farm home of Rev John and Susan near Lawrence Station.
 A box of Isabella's papers can also be found at History San Jose.
+Elizabeth Braly donated her papers to History San Jose.

 SEE THE BRALY FAMILY PHOTO COLLECTION at the end of this page; including Isabella and James Madison Braly her husband and their daughter Bertha, Sarah, the other Braly siblings.....